Bridge Workshop

 We will host workshops in-person on campus.
 We require all attending students to participate on all days of the Bridge Workshop.
 Here’s a sample schedule:

-Workshops with breakout sessions on math, writing, research, student programs, and more.
+Resource workshops with breakout sessions focused on the topics of research, industry, student life programs, stress management, and more.

 • Wednesday morning to early afternoon